gazebosim/docs/harmonic/install_windows_src.md

-  conda install cmake git vcstool curl pkg-config ^ colcon-common-extensions dartsim eigen freeimage gdal gts ^ glib dlfcn-win32 ffmpeg ruby tinyxml2 tinyxml ^ libprotobuf urdfdom zeromq cppzmq ogre ogre-next jsoncpp ^ libzip qt pybind11 --channel conda-forge
+  conda install cmake git vcstool curl pkg-config ^ colcon-common-extensions dartsim eigen freeimage gdal gts ^ glib dlfcn-win32 ffmpeg ruby tinyxml2 tinyxml ^ libprotobuf urdfdom zeromq cppzmq ogre=1.10 ogre-next jsoncpp ^ libzip qt pybind11 --channel conda-forge
   ```

-  This can take tens of minutes.
+  This can take tens of minutes (or less when using libmamba solver).

 6. Navigate to where you would like to build the library, create and enter your workspace directory,
    create the `src` directory which will contain the Gazebo source code.